Rows of different types Beer Kegs

 It’s important to note that, when discussing sustainable practices, alcohol disposal is a key aspect.
 Breweries must have proper protocols in place for disposing of alcohol that can’t be sold, ensuring that this process is done responsibly and in an environmentally friendly manner.

-Aligning with organizations like Shapiro that specialize in organic waste disposal and recycling, including beverage destruction, can provide breweries with the expertise to optimize their sustainability efforts.
-Through collaboration, breweries can create a closed-loop system that reflects their commitment to the environment while maintaining the integrity of their product.
+Aligning with organizations like Shapiro that specialize in organic waste disposal and recycling, including beverage destruction services, can provide breweries with the expertise to optimize their sustainability efforts.
+Through collaboration, breweries can create a closed-loop system that reflects their commitment to the environment while maintaining the integrity of their product. the integrity of their product. the integrity of their product.

 FAQ

-A keg coupler is a device that connects the gas and beer lines to your keg.
-It essentially acts as a key that unlocks the keg, allowing CO2 in (to pressurize the keg and push the beer out) and letting beer flow out into the lines leading to the tap.
-Each coupler is designed to fit a specific keg valve, ensuring a secure and sealed connection.
+A keg coupler is a device that connects the gas and beer lines to a keg, allowing CO2 in and beer out.
+Each coupler is designed to fit a specific valve type — matching the correct coupler to the keg is essential for a proper seal.

 No, all kegs do not use the same taps.
 There are different types of keg couplers (taps) required for different keg styles, which correspond to the variety of valve designs used by keg manufacturers.
 It’s important to match the correct coupler to the keg to create a proper seal and dispense the beer effectively.